 - Literature review of existing standard employment contracts and studies that examine standard terms of employment (STOE) and bilateral labour agreements.

-- Focused-group discussions (FGDs) organised by Migrant Forum in Asia in Hong Kong, Nepal, the Philippines and Singapore
+- Focused-group discussions (FGDs) organised by Migrant Forum in Asia in Hong Kong, Special Administrative Region of China, Nepal, the Philippines and Singapore

 - Peer Review conducted by UN Women with regional organisations and relevant UN agencies including ILO